dotnet/AspNetCore.Docs/aspnetcore/performance/caching/response.md

 ### Distributed Cache

 Use a distributed cache to store data in memory when the app is hosted in a cloud or server farm.
 The cache is shared across the servers that process requests.
-A client can submit a request that's handled by any server in the group and cached data for the client if available.
+A client can submit a request that's handled by any server in the group if cached data for the client is available.
 ASP.NET Core offers SQL Server and Redis distributed caches.

 For more information, see [Working with a distributed cache](xref:performance/caching/distributed).